Duane Notice: International career

 Notice has played for the Canada men's national basketball team at the youth and senior levels.
 He has won three bronze medals for Canada at the 2009 FIBA Americas Under-16 Championship, the 2010 FIBA Under-17 World Championship, and the 2012 FIBA Americas Under-18 Championship.
 He also appeared in the 2013 FIBA Under-19 World Championship, where they finished sixth.
 He is currently part of the senior men's roster in the 2021 FIBA AmeriCup qualification tournament.

 Personal life

 Notice majored in broadcast journalism at South Carolina and aspires to enter sports broadcasting, upon the end of his playing career.
-He has a younger brother, Marcus Carr, who currently plays for the University of Minnesota.
-Carr originally declared for the 2020 NBA draft, but later withdrew from the draft to return to Minnesota for his junior season.
+He has a younger brother, Marcus Carr, who is also a professional basketball player.
 In 2020, following the increased spotlight on racial injustice, Notice partnered with former teammate MiKyle McIntosh and his team (Hamilton Honey Badgers) to spread his message and raise money for several charities through various means, including the auctioning off of an autographed jersey.